noahvogt/VulcanBoard/README.md

 # VulcanBoard

-a simple and stable hotkey program for desktop touchscreens.
+A hotkey board for desktop touchscreens.

 There are many hotkey solutions and programs like that use either
 - physical devices (Elgato StreamDeck) or
 - touchscreens (LioranBoard, MacroDeck, StreamPi)

+They are often very bloated but lack basic features like
+- multitouch support on the desktop
+- asynchronous command execution
+- fullscreen mode

-They are often very bloated but lack basic features like asynchronous command execution.
-They also crash way to often, so especially given their intended use for livestream production that greatly values stability, *VulcanBoard* aims to be a rock-solid alternative.
+They also crash way too often, so especially given their intended use for livestreaming production that greatly values stability, *VulcanBoard* aims to be a rock-solid alternative.

 ## Installation